joshed-io/reveal-hugo/README.md

 Visit [https://dzello.com/reveal-hugo/](https://dzello.com/reveal-hugo/) to see a presentation created with this theme and learn more about what you can do.
 Jump to the [exampleSite](exampleSite) folder in this repository to see the source code for that presentation.

+If you're looking for a very simple reveal-hugo app you can use as a boilerplate, see the [programming-quotes](https://github.com/dzello/programming-quotes) repository.

+For a full-length blog post about reveal-hugo, checkout [Harness the Power of Static Site Generators to Create Presentations](https://forestry.io/blog/harness-the-power-of-static-to-create-presentations/) on the [Forestry.io blog](https://forestry.io/blog).

 ## Tutorial

 You should be able to complete this section with no prior knowledge of Hugo or Reveal.js.
 At the end, you'll have a working presentation with instant reloading.